 (Hebrews 10:5-14, notes added)

 So today, my friends, know this: Christian, YOU have been sanctified!
 YOU have been made perfect forever!
 How?
 By one offering!
 The body and blood of Jesus Christ!
-He’s not only the innocent scapegoat to blame, He’s the Lamb of God!
-He’s the Good Shepherd!
-He’s the Gate!
+He’s not only the innocent Scapegoat to blame, He’s the Gate!
 He’s the Vine!
 He’s the Bread of Life!
-He’s our Savior!
 He’s everything and He always will be!

 A prayer for you: Father, my goodness I get so excited when I write about this subject.
 Knowing that Jesus has removed all my sins brings such an explosion of enthusiasm from my fingertips!
 Thank you for revealing these truths to me!
 Right now, I lift up all who are reading this, directly to you.
-So many of these dear readers just had a New Covenant lightbulb moment.
-I remember when it happened for me, finally realizing Christ’s blood removed all my sins forever, therefore causing me to become perfect.
+So many of these dear readers have just had a New Covenant lightbulb turn on in their minds.
+I remember when this first happened to me, finally realizing Christ’s blood removed all my sins forever, causing me to become perfect?
 What a supernatural epiphany for us to enjoy!
-Take them deeper into this knowledge of Christ!
+Take them deeper into this knowledge of Jesus!
 Remind them moment by moment what you’ve done to them because they’ve believed in your Son!
 In His mighty name I pray, amen.

 This devotional is from my upcoming book, The Christian Identity, Volume 3.
 Check out my other bestselling books here!